tob-asco/seeds/tags.md

    - :abacus: limited editions
    - :abacus: new trends (e.g. barefoot)
    - :abacus: new damping, new laces, ...
-9. `survival`
+9. `luggage`
-   - :cool: same reason I go into every outdoor store
+   - :cool: the smooth running of the wheels
-   - :cool: feel like being outside
+   - :cool: travel pain killer
    - :cool: elegant solutions
-   - :abacus: spork/foon, tent, ...
+   - :abacus: suitcase, backpack
 10. `watches`
    - :cool: watches are just cool and their design is crucial
    - :cool: some people scroll through watch websites regularly